 Characteristics of Tamar in the Bible

-It can be easy to label Tamar as the “bad” one in this story as she was the one who tricked her father-in-law and became pregnant by him.
+It can be easy to label Tamar as the “bad” one in this story as she was the one who tricked her father-in-law with her own hands and became pregnant by him.
 But a deeper look into her circumstances and actions reveals that she was choosing faithfulness in a family that was faithless.

 She was committed to continuing Judah’s lineage even though he and his sons were wicked.
 Her dedication is what allowed God to work through her and produce heirs that became a part of the genealogy of Jesus.
 Tamar in the Bible is a shining example of how God can redeem even the worst situations and how amazing His grace truly is.